pimentacaroline/pokedex/README.md

 # Pokédex
 Pokedex is a small web application built with HTML, CSS, and JavaScript.
-It loads data from an external API and enables the viewing of data points in detail.
+It loads data from an external API and enables viewing data points in detail.

 ## Project context
 I built this app as part of my web Development course at CareerFoundry, where we learn programming by building a project.

-It was required for the learning process that i used the Bootstrap framework in this project.
+It was required for the learning process that I used the Bootstrap framework in this project.

 ## App features